 I love saving seeds for the next growing season.
 There’s something to be said about doing things the way my grandmother and her mother and her mother’s mother used to do it.
 There’s a link to history & self-sufficiency that makes me feel good about seed saving.

 It’s really easy to dry and save seeds and if I do it every year I won’t have to buy seeds ever again.
 Needless to say, I highly encourage you to at least try seed keeping.
-Maybe start with something easy like sunflowers, pumpkins or tomatoes and work your way up from there.
+Maybe start with something easy like sunflowers (you can make some really sweet diy sunflower gifts with them which will cover in a moment), pumpkins or tomatoes and work your way up from there.

 There’s really only one necessary supply needed….seed envelopes.
 It’s worth the investment to put your seeds in a dry secure place.
 I use the self-sealing Proterra Craft Paper Seed Envelopes which you can find on Amazon.
 They’re heavy duty and seem to be able to absorb small amounts of moisture.
 They look great decorated as a gift too (as I will demonstrate here shortly)!